Federal actions on the overdose crisis

 - authorizing drug checking services to allow people to have their drugs tested, learn if their drugs contain dangerous substances, and support more informed decisions about their drug use

-- authorizing supervised consumption services as a key point of connection for people who use drugs to access essential supports, including counselling, treatment and housing
+- authorizing supervised consumption services as a key point of connection for people who use drugs to reduce the risk of disease transmission and overdose death and access essential supports, including counselling, treatment and housing

 - authorizing provinces and territories to establish temporary urgent public health need sites where people can consume drugs under supervision to reduce risk of overdose death